Apply to PK3 or PK4 by March 1, 2019 for school year 2019-20.

 - Moten Elementary School

 - Noyes Elementary School

 DCPS Early Stages Assessment Center

 Early Stages is a DC Public Schools assessment center for children between the ages of 2 years 8 months and 5 years 10 months.
-Any District resident can seek their free services to identify any developmental delays your child may have and arrange services to address them.
-Contact them here.
+Any District resident can seek their free services to identify any developmental delays their child may have and arrange services to address them.
+Learn more here.